Zimbabwe

 Exchange control

 Zimbabwe operated a multi-currency system between February 2009 and February 2019.
 The Zimbabwe dollar (ZWD) was demonetarised effective April 2009 and was replaced by a virtual currency called the RTGS dollar effective from 20 February 2019.
-The RTGS dollar was subsequently replaced by a new Zimbabwe Dollar ( ZWL) was introduced year and effectively became the country's sole currency on 24 June 2019.
+The RTGS dollar was subsequently replaced by a new Zimbabwe dollar (ZWL), which effectively became the country's sole currency on 24 June 2019.
 This has had a significant impact on the country’s exchange control regulations.
 This is basically an electronic-based system, as actual cash is in very limited supply.

 The Exchange Control Handbook in Zimbabwe is not available to the public; only banking institutions have access to these regulations.